5of12/5of12.github.io/about.markdown

 permalink: /about/
 ---

 5of12 are a Spatial Computing Studio based in the UK.
-A partnership formed by Pete Nancollis and Ant Nasce, with 15+ years combined experience in software product development.
+A partnership formed out of ex-Ultraleap coleagues, with 15+ years combined experience in software product development.

 5of12 specialise in spatial interaction design and solutions for XR, digital out of home, screen-based experiences and mixed media, immersive arts.